General Motors developing wireless download of new features

+* Announces a partnership with Wipro Limited to deliver it testing services to one of Australia's financial institutions

-Detroit General Motors Co (GM.N) is developing technology to allow new features to be downloaded wirelessly, the automaker’s head of vehicle development said on Wednesday.
+Detroit, June 24 General Motors Co is developing technology to allow new features to be downloaded wirelessly, the automaker's head of vehicle development said on Wednesday.

 GM global product development chief Mark Reuss said the company is developing a new electrical architecture for its vehicles, which he called "Global B," that will move much of a vehicle's computer power to the mobile internet, or cloud.